 You see, you have choices about the kind of marketing and advertising you do, and I’d like to take some time identifying the different options for you … and their strengths and weaknesses.

-The BEST Marketing Strategy for your New York Metropolitan Area Business
+The BEST Marketing Strategy for your Greater New York City Business

 “A smart person knows what to say.
 A wise person knows whether or not to say it.” – Author Unknown

-When I sit down with a New York Metropolitan Area business-owner client or friend, I often ask them why they are advertising.
+When I sit down with a Greater New York City business-owner client or friend, I often ask them why they are advertising.
 In many cases, I hear the owner (or even the Marketing Director) say, “to get our name out,” or, “to build awareness of our product or company.”

 Frankly, this line of thinking is fine for large corporations with bazillions of dollars to spend, and months and years to wait for results.
 But for the small-to-medium-sized business, this kind of marketing is a hit-or-miss proposition … and usually, that means “miss”.